-Position: Slide back your seat to the middle of the beam, keeping your upper body vertical, knees partially extended, and feet pushing on the pedals.
-Contract your thigh and leg muscles, and pull back elbows slightly.
+Rowing Position: Slide back your seat to the middle of the beam, keeping the top part of your body vertical, extend your arms parallel to the ground, knees partially extended, and feet pushing on the pedals.
+Contract your thigh and leg/glute muscles, and pull back elbows slightly.

-Muscles Worked: thigh and leg muscles (glutes, quads, hams, calves), upper body (deltoids, traps)
+Muscles Used: leg and thigh muscles (glutes, quads, hams, calves), upper parts of your body (deltoids, traps)

 Sub-phase 2: Focus on the body swing

-Position: Push back your seat past the middle of the beam, swinging your upper body backward to a slight incline.
+Rowing Position: Push back your seat past the middle of the beam, swinging your upper part of your body backward to a slight incline.
 As you push your legs, transfer that leg power to your torso during the swing.
-Upper body, abdominals, and lower back muscles contract to keep the body steady.
+Upper parts of your body, abdominals, and lower body back muscles contract to keep the body steady.

-Muscles Worked: lower back (spinal erectors), abs and obliques, and upper body muscles (deltoids, traps, teres major, serratus anterior), arm muscles (forearm and biceps), and leg muscles (glutes, hams, quads, calves)
+Muscles Worked: lower body muscles in the back (spinal erectors), abs and obliques, and top muscles (deltoids, traps, teres major, serratus anterior), arm muscles (forearm and biceps), and leg muscles (glutes, hams, quads, calves)

-Sub-phase 3: Focus on the arms and upper body
+Sub-phase 3: Focus on the arms and upper-body muscle groups

-Position: With a more pronounced incline, engage your core, contract your arms to prepare for the pull through, and extend your legs.
+Rowing Position: With a more pronounced incline, engage your core, contract your arms to prepare for the pull-through, and extend your legs – pull the handle motion.

-Muscles Worked: upper body muscles (delts, traps, lats, forearm, biceps, pecs), quads
+Muscles Worked: muscles (delts, traps, lats or latissimus dorsi, forearm, upper arms, biceps, pecs, upper back), quads

-Muscles Worked: arm muscles (forearms, biceps), upper body muscles (delts, traps, lats), abs, glutes, and quads
+Muscles Worked: arm muscles (forearms, biceps), upper muscles (delts, traps, lats, or latissimus dorsi), abs, glutes, and quads

 Muscles Worked: upper body muscles (traps, delts), arm muscles (triceps, forearms, wrist extensors), abs, thigh and leg muscles (hamstrings, calves)

-With all those muscles getting a proper workout, we’re not surprised at all that you get at least 400 calories burned rowing for an hour.
-This is comparable to intense workouts in and out of the gym.
+With all those muscles getting a proper full body workout, we’re not surprised at all that you get at least 400 calorie burn rowing for an hour.
+This is comparable to intense aerobic exercise in and out of the gym.
 What sets rowing apart from others?
-Two things make a rowing machine stand out from the rest of indoor fitness equipment:
+Two things make rowers stand out from the rest of indoor fitness equipment:

-- It’s one of the most intense full-body routine with the lowest impact to joints.
-This low-impact quality opens a safe option for people with weak joints or who are recovering from some injuries to get fit.
+- It’s one of the most intense total body routines with a low impact aerobic exercise on your joints (non weight bearing).
+This quality machine reduces risk factors for people with weak joints or who are recovering from some injuries and want to get fit or obtain weight loss.

-- Its intensity makes it one of the best cardiovascular routines there is.
-The rhythm and intensity of rowing routines raise the heart and breathing rates of an athlete.
-Done regularly, rowing will strengthen your heart, increase your lung capacity, help you lose weight, and improve overall health.
+- Its intensity makes it one of the best cardiovascular routines there is along with the added benefit of it being low impact.
+The rhythm and intensity of rowing routines raise the heartrate and breathing rates of an athlete.
+Done regularly, using a rower will strengthen your heart, increase your lung capacity, help you lose weight, and improve overall health.

-The combination of these two characteristics, the number of calories burned rowing, and the muscles engaged in each stroke make a rowing machine one of the most potent equipment in the gym.
+The combination of these two characteristics, the number of calories burned with rowing, and the muscles engaged in each stroke makes rowing machines one of the most potent pieces of equipment in the gym for your entire body.